-The APEC Data Privacy Subgroup has met for the second time in Lima from 12-15 August 2008 as part of Peru's year as APEC host, with associated public seminars on privacy.
-For the small number of Civil Society participants, the meetings provided re-assurance on some issues but also intensified others.
+In relation to Civil Society participants concerns, the meetings provided re-assurance on some but also intensified others.
 It remains unclear as to whether the APEC initiative will, overall, offer any net benefit to consumers.
-Civil Society's strong preference remains comprehensive privacy legislation with higher standards; independent data protection or information privacy authorities; conditions on the transfer of personal information to third countries; and effective enforcement mechanisms.
+Civil Society's strong preference remains comprehensive privacy legislation with higher standards; independent data protection or information privacy authorities; conditions on the transfer of personal information to third countries and effective enforcement mechanisms.